EckoTan0804/hugo-blox-resume/content/docs/cs/project-management/02_project_initiation/m2_define_project_goals_scope_success-criteria.md

 #### OKRs vs. SMART goals

-Earlier in this lesson, you learned how to craft SMART goals for your project.
 While SMART goals and OKRs have some similarities, there are key differences, as well.
 This [article](https://www.smartsheet.com/content/okr-vs-smart-goals) describes how SMART goals and OKRs are similar, how they differ, and when you might want to use one or the other

 {{% callout  note %}}